MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

     * GPX layer.
 The GPX layer is currently mainly controlled via the entries in the GPS menu.
         * Change style.
 Show the layer styling dialog.
     * Photo, Grid and Task layers.
+        * Configure... (for the Grid and Task layers)
         * Disable.
-Turn this layer off, needs to be re-enbled via preferences.
+Turn this layer off.
 For the tasks and photo layers this will free resources if the app is exited and re-started.
 * "+" button:
+    * for disabled layers it will show a corresponding "Add ..." entry that will turn the layer on.
     * Load GeoJSON layer.
 Loads a GeoJSON layer from a file, any existing one will be replaced.
-    * Map background.
-Shown if the background layer has been disabled, allows the same selection as from the preferences screen.
-    * Map overlay.
-Shown if the overlay layer has been disabled, allows the same selection as from the preferences screen.

 Besides the background layer you can add a "overlay" layer between the background and the OSM data, for example a layer showing buildings without an address.